mqrieck/tetrahedron_test.cpp/README.md

 # tetrahedron_test

 Test code for results in a couple papers concerned with the constraints on the angles of a tetrahedron.
+This is related to the Perspective Three-Point Problem.

 Question: Given a fixed triangle in space, when you view its vertices from another point in space, what constraints exist among the angles between the the rays from the viewing point to the vertices?